rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 current crate’s documentation (as well as the documentation for all of your crate’s dependencies) and open the result in a web browser.
-Navigate to the `add_one` function and you’ll see how the text in the documentation comments gets rendered, shown here in Figure 14-3:
+Navigate to the `add_one` function and you’ll see how the text in the documentation comments gets rendered, shown here in Figure 14-2:

 <img alt="Rendered HTML documentation for the `add_one` function of `my_crate`" src="img/trpl14-03.png" class="center" />

-<span class="caption">Figure 14-3: HTML documentation for the `add_one`
+<span class="caption">Figure 14-2: HTML documentation for the `add_one`
 function</span>

 #### Commonly Used Sections

-We used the `# Examples` markdown heading in Listing 14-2 to create a section in the HTML with the title “Examples”.
+We used the `# Examples` markdown heading in Listing 14-1 to create a section in the HTML with the title “Examples”.
 Some other sections that crate authors commonly use in their documentation include:

-- Panics: The scenarios in which this function could `panic!`.
+* **Panics**: The scenarios in which this function could `panic!`.
 Callers of this function who don’t want their programs to panic should make sure that they don’t call this function in these situations.
-- Errors: If this function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so that they can write code to handle the different kinds of errors in different ways.
+* **Errors**: If this function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so that they can write code to handle the different kinds of errors in different ways.
-- Safety: If this function uses `unsafe` code (which we will discuss in Chapter 19), there should be a section covering the invariants that this function expects callers to uphold in order for the code in `unsafe` blocks to function correctly.
+* **Safety**: If this function is `unsafe` to call (we will discuss unsafety in Chapter 19), there should be a section explaining why the function is unsafe and covering the invariants that this function expects callers to uphold.

 Most documentation comment sections don’t need all of these sections, but this is a good list to check to remind you of the kinds of things that people